rohit-chandra/AI_Pose_Estimator/README.md

 Goal: Real time pose detection  using MediaPipe, OpenCV and Python

 **Steps to implement AI Pose Estimation**

 Step 1: Install MediaPipe for python using pip install Step 2: detect hands from real time webcam feed
 Step 3: Output images using OpenCV

-**Steps to implement Sign Language Detection in real time** Step 1: Collect data of hands, body face and save them as Numpy Arrays Step 2: Train a deep neural network with LSTM layers for sequences to predict the temporal component.
+**Steps to implement Sign Language Detection in real time**

+Step 1: Collect data of hands, body face and save them as Numpy Arrays Step 2: Train a deep neural network with LSTM layers for sequences to predict the temporal component.
 So that we are able to prodict the action from a number of frames
 Step 3: Put it all together - perform real time sign language detection using OpenCV

-Why MediaPipie?
+**Why MediaPipie?**

 MediaPipe offers cross-platform, customizable ML solutions for live and streaming media to detection hands, face and many more.

-We will start with Basic Estimation of Hand pose first and then slowly build different pose estimation ( Hand Detection, Sign Language Detection in real time, Bicep Curl Counter
+We will start with Basic Estimation of Hand pose first and then slowly build different pose estimation ( Hand Detection, Sign Language Detection in real time, Bicep Curl Counter and many more)

 **References:**